-A common question at our nurseries are our customers seeking privacy, and with so many tree and shrub vanities to choose from it may seem like a daunting task to pick out the ideal hedge material for your yard.
+A common question at our nurseries is homeowners seeking privacy, and with so many tree and shrub vanities to choose from it may seem like a daunting task to pick out the ideal hedge material for your yard.
 At Moon Valley Nurseries, we simplified the process by offering Hollywood Style Hedges, which are the thickest and biggest hedges in our area.
 You can also check out our Ultimate Guide to Privacy Hedges to the what hedge material fits into your landscape style!

-These Hollywood Style Hedges are not just great at creating privacy, but they can block unwanted views, a natural sound barrier, or even a border.
-Plus, we have hedge varieties that bloom big beautiful colors.
+These Hollywood Style Hedges are not just great at creating privacy, but they can block unwanted views, act as a natural sound barrier, or even a border.
+Plus, we have hedge varieties that bloom big beautiful flowers in many colors.
 Below is our fantastic selection of Hollywood Style Hedges.

 Ficus are our #1 selling tree and a favorite to use as a formal landscape hedge.
 Many of our customers plant these along property lines as barriers for blocking sun, noise, wind, and views; as well as letting the exceptional beauty stand out on any property.
 The foliage of the Ficus are very hardy and can be trimmed into topiary like shapes while handling the summer heat.
 The foliage is thick and it can provide some excellent privacy. *not available in Las Vegas.